arunktele/cnos-restapi/roles/cnos_telemetry_sample/README.md

 `urlpath` | Specifies the url path of the restapi `use_ssl` | Specifies the transport layer used by the RESTAPI.
 False choice indicates http plaintext communication over port 8090.
 True indicates https secured encrypted comminication
 `method` | The HTTP method of the restapi request.
 `jsoninp` | Input json dictionary.
-Used by POST, PUT method to input request paramters.
+Used by POST, PUT method to input request paramters

 The restapis  and thier corresponding paramaters used by the cnos_telemetry role is given below. urlpath | method |  Description
 ---  |  --- | ---
-/nos/api/cfg/telemetry/bst/feature | PUT | configures  the bst feature for the telemetry report /nos/api/cfg/telemetry/bst/tracking | PUT | configures the tracking on or off  on the bst realms /nos/api/cfg/telemetry/bst/threshold | PUT | configures the bst threshold for a bst realm /nos/api/info/telemetry/bst/congestion-drop-counters | POST | configure BST congestion drop counters report
+`/nos/api/cfg/telemetry/bst/feature` | PUT | configures  the bst feature for the telemetry report `/nos/api/cfg/telemetry/bst/tracking` | PUT | configures the tracking on or off  on the bst realms `/nos/api/cfg/telemetry/bst/threshold` | PUT | configures the bst threshold for a bst realm `/nos/api/info/telemetry/bst/congestion-drop-counters` | POST | configure BST congestion drop counters report

 #### jsoninp parameter for the /nos/api/cfg/telemetry/bst/feature  restapi